The Making of BK City

 Presentations at the ‘Making of the Future’ conference.

 On 13 May 2009, the ‘Making of the Future’ conference was held, providing an opportunity for the faculty to look back at a truly remarkable year.
 It was a year with some very low points, but more importantly very many high points.
-TU Delft, the Faculty of Architecture, the Facility Management and Real Estate Division and the many designers, contractors and consultants involved in the project can now look back on a truly unique process.
+TU Delft, the Faculty of Architecture, Campus and Real Estate (CRE) and the many designers, contractors and consultants involved in the project can now look back on a truly unique process.

 If you were unable to attend the conference, you can click here to follow the morning and afternoon sessions.